MicrosoftDocs/quantum-docs/articles/how-to-manage-permissions-quantum-workspaces.md

 az lock delete --name ArmLockStoreDelete --resource-group armlocks-resgrp --resource armlocksstorage --resource-type  Microsoft.Storage/storageAccounts
 ```

-If the delete is successful, Azure does not return a message.
+If the deletion is successful, Azure does not return a message.
 To verify the deletion, you can run `az lock list`.

 # [PowerShell](#tab/azure-powershell)